reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 **Q:** RN + graphql (apollo) with or without redux?

 **A:** I don't think there's any one-size-fits-all recommendation here.
 Use what you feel comfortable with.
 I'm hoping that in the medium to long term all of our "remote" state management is done entirely through apollo.
-Long term i'm interested in building APIs (maybe on top of redux, maybe not) that are built for local state management with a graphql-based interface, so that all state management is thought of in terms of graphql queries & mutations.
+Long term I'm interested in building APIs (maybe on top of redux, maybe not) that are built for local state management with a graphql-based interface, so that all state management is thought of in terms of graphql queries & mutations.
 I haven't gotten very far with that though, so it's still conceptual at this point.

 ---